 The land-based engineering industry in Wales values the Apprenticeship as an entry route into the sector.
 Having said this, numbers of completions are low and have declined recently due to Welsh providers delivering full-time options as an alternative.
-However, Lantra is working with Welsh providers and employers to establish shared training to encourage the uptake of Apprenticeships in Wales (the completions from the past three years are listed below).
+However, Lantra is working with Welsh providers and employers to establish shared training to encourage the uptake of Apprenticeships in Wales The framework also contributes to meeting the skills priorities in Wales by: